 Toolkit for health professionals that describes common knowledge translation barriers and provides practical guidance and support.
 Use this resource to:

 Incorporate evidence in planning and decision making;

 Develop a business case for interventions.

-This knowledge path from National Center for Education in Maternal and Child Health includes current, high-quality resources about preventing, identifying, and eliminating racial and ethnic disparities in health.
+From National Center for Education in Maternal and Child Health: includes current, high-quality resources about preventing, identifying, and eliminating racial and ethnic disparities in health.
 Health professionals, program administrators, policymakers, and researchers can use this knowledge path to learn more about health disparities, health equity, and removing barriers to care; for program development; and to locate training resources and information to answer specific questions.

 A guide to research, websites, tools, and practice on health equity topics.
 Other relevant sections of the Racial Equity Tools site include Environmental Justice, Reproductive Justice, Food Justice, and more.

 This discussion tool helps your team members think collectively about how to better take into account social inequalities in health (SIH) in their project.
 Its main objective is to open up dialogue on SIH.
 It will support your team in the process of identifying and analyzing strengths and elements to improve with respect to reducing social inequalities in health.
 It incorporates key strategies such as participation, action on social determinants of health, collaboration, intersectorality, and empowerment.

 RHIhub is a national clearinghouse on rural health issues.
 Find toolkits and program models that show what works in rural communities; access to thousands of resources from organizations across the U.S.; funding opportunities; and more.